davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

     whenever possible
   * protein was largely from chicken and turkey, little red meat, no fish
   * cooking oil was usually olive oil, but sometimes coconut oil

+To those who would object that my diet and/or exercise weren't ideal: you're probably right.
+I didn't intend them to be.
+The point was just to create a rough set of rules to keep my diet and exercise __consistent__ throughout the experiment.
+By keeping them consistent, it allowed me to reasonably infer that changes in my blood tests weren't due to diet or exercise.